-The new documentary short, Fellini Forward, premiered at the 59th New York Film Festival on September 29, 2021, shortly after its release in Venice, Italy on September 7, 2021.
+The new documentary short, Fellini Forward, premiered at the 59th New York Film Festival in September 2021, shortly after its release in Venice, Italy earlier the same month.

 This unique and thought-provoking “film within a film” tells the backstory of the making of the first short film to use AI (Artificial Intelligence).
 Fellini Forward is now available on Amazon Prime Video.